 I know I come across helpful pointers online all the time that I plan on coming back to, only to realize later that I didn’t save the information, or I saved it but don’t remember where I saved it.
 So I wanted to save you the 20-minute heartache of floundering around for this muli-part DIY syrup series when you need it.
 You can PIN each post right here, then keep reading…

-PIN Part 2, about when, where, and how to drill your taps.
+PIN Part 2, about when to tap maple trees and how to drill your taps.
 This post also covers how to know if you live where you can tap successfully and 7 questions you need to know the answers to before you tap your trees.

 PIN Part 3, about a reverse osmosis filter–what it is, how to build one yourself, and how it can save you hundreds a year in your backyard syrup making process.